eugeneyp/camino/_pilgrimage/thomas_merton_prayer.md

 I cannot know for certain where it will end.
 Nor do I really know myself,
 and the fact that I think I am following your will
-does not mean that I a

-m actually doing so.
+does not mean that I am actually doing so.
 But I believe that the desire to please you
 does in fact please you.
 And I hope I have that desire in all that I am doing.